zebzhao/Angular-QueryBuilder/README.md

 #### `queryField`

-Used to replace the query field selection component.
-See example, or demo to see how it's done.
+Used this directive to replace the query field selection component.

 |Context Name|Type|Description|
 |:--- |:--- |:--- |